wonkatin/project2/README.md

 * As a user, I want to be able to search for recipes that include specific ingredients and preferences
 * As a user, I want to be able to create a profile
 * As a user, I want to save and review recipes that I have tried
-* As a user, I want to be able to see recipes that other people have tried and comment on their reviews
+* As a user, I want to be able to see other users' reviews of recipes
 ### APIs
 I plan to use the [Edamam Recipe API](https://developer.edamam.com/edamam-docs-recipe-api) for MVP and the [Shelf Life API](https://github.com/jcomo/shelf-life) for Stretch Goals.
 ### Daily Sprints